DatabyEve/DatabyEve/README.md

-# Welcome to Eva's Repository!
+# Welcome to Eve's Repository!
 Hello!
-I'm **Eva**, a passionate Data Analyst with a love for uncovering insights through data.
+I'm **Eve**, a passionate Data Analyst with a love for uncovering insights through data.
 I’m constantly working to improve my skills and create impactful projects that make data meaningful and actionable.

 ## About Me
 - 💻 **Skills**: Data Analysis, SQL, Excel, Power BI, Tableau